Edragon/edragon.github.io/Home.md

 - [legacy wiki page V1 here ](https://w.electrodragon.com)
 - This web application may encounter error "502 bad gateway", please visit 5 minutes later.
 It is an experimental wiki system.
+- All info keep udpating, so nothing is ready and all mess.

 ## Contact